Mike Rio: Personal life

 Rio's mother and father are of Cuban descent.
 His mother being born in Miami, his father emigrating to Miami at the age of five.
 Rio, also born and raised in Miami, participated in many sports with his older brother, including soccer, basketball, baseball, cross country running and wrestling.
 After his parents divorced and remarried, his family grew and he soon had many siblings, almost all of which also wrestled.
 After college, Rio returned home and began volunteering coaching at Christopher Columbus High School, where two of his four younger brothers attended and wrestled.
 Also during that time he began a career in security as a bouncer in Miami's Coconut Grove and downtown Brickell areas and most currently in Miami's South Beach area.

 In April 2015, director/producer Danny Segura put together a short documentary film entitled Scraping for a Dollar in which Rio is followed on his daily routine and his attempt to reenter the UFC.

 Rio also is a strong advocate of Autism awareness, having a younger brother with the condition.
 He often volunteers at schools and conventions and has even created a wristband with his name in which he donates all the proceeds to Autism Speaks.
 It is because of those efforts that he has become one of the South Florida athletic spokesmen for the organization.

 Rio and his family are no strangers to fighting having a grandfather and great uncle, Ricardo Montero Duque (who was a major in the Cuban Army and later the US Army), who fought during the Bay of Pigs Invasion against Fidel Castro's forces and for Cuba's independence in the 1950s and 1960s.

 Rio is also the cousin of Gaby Sánchez of the Tohoku Rakuten Golden Eagles of Japan's Nippon Professional Baseball (NPB).

-On May 17, 2016, Rio and his fiancée welcomed a child, a boy, his first.
+On May 17, 2016, Rio and his fiancée had a child, a boy, his first.